neato0079/exam-analytics/exam_graph/docs/dev/readme.md

 -----
 path to this readme: `exam_graph/docs/dev/readme.md`

-Run server with python `manage.py runserver`
+Run server with `python manage.py runserver`
-- Make sure you are in the correct python environment.
+- Make sure you are in the correct python environment otherwise `python manage.py runserver` won't work.
 You can check this by running the command `which python` in the terminal

 The html template syntax `{{ django_var|safe }}` is an "injection into the djagno server generated html.
 In this case `safe` tells python to interpret any `html` syntax as such rather than interpreting them as string representations.
 So if `django_var` = `<h1>Some Heading</h1>` on the serverside, once the `HTML` is generated, the webpage will just display `Some Heading` without the `h1` tags being visible to the user.
 The `h1` tags would actually just be `HTML` tags.
 This is because of the `safe` keyword in the template.
 Without that keyword, the `h1` tags would be displayed on the webpage as strings.